Blesson-Tomy/S4_Operating_Systems_Lab/README.md

 ### Command 5: mkdir

-This command helps us move some data, usually text into a file.
+This command is used to create a new directory.

 Syntax: mkdir <filename>